A Neutral Atom Has The Following Electron Configuration

 • Materials Science: Predicting the properties of new materials based on the electron configurations of their constituent elements.

-• Catalysis: Designing catalysts that facilitate chemical reactions by understanding how electrons interact at the catalyst's surface.
+• Catalysis: Designing catalysts that allow chemical reactions by understanding how electrons interact at the catalyst's surface.

 • Spectroscopy: Analyzing the light emitted or absorbed by atoms to determine their elemental composition and electronic structure.